 All subcontractors are entitled to a monthly payment deduction statement from their contractor and must complete an annual tax self-assessment.

-Have a question about CIS compliance and payments?
+Have a question about CIS compliance?
 We’re here to help.

-Our team of tax, legal, CIS and payment experts is just a phone call away.
+Our expert team is just a phone call away.